-There are many differences between open source operating system and closed source operating system.
-Here we have written few of them.
+There are many differences between the open-source operating systems and closed source operating systems.
+Here we have written a few of them.

 What Is Open Source?
 It’s Freedom!